mw10013/cloudflare-openauth-stripe/functions/poc/Ask.md

 	)
 ```

-A declarative Cloudflare service with a dependency on another Cloudflare service:
+Here is a declarative Cloudflare service with a dependency on another declarative Cloudflare service:

 ```ts
 // Poll.ts